 Unfortunately, consumers have very few cosmetic customization options with the Monster Jazz.
 The cable does not come in any colors other than the standard black with gold tips.
 However, players may choose between a variety of lengths.
 Unlike many of their competitors, Monster offers this cable as a patch cable and in a variety of lengths all the way up to 21 feet.
 Interestingly, the cable also comes in a 1.5 foot option, which the ideal size for patching between a pedal board and an amplifier in a home practice setting.
 They also have the option of switching one of the straight plugs with a right angled tip.
 Occasionally, models with two right angled plugs surface, though they are uncommon.

-The Monster Jazz is widely available both online and offline, and typically retails between $35-50 new.
+The Monster Jazz is widely available both online and offline.
 While the Monster Jazz definitely does its job well, it’s a bit more difficult to deduce whether or not it’s a good deal.
 Similarly priced cables have a much flatter response, giving them a greater flexibility in their placement in the signal chain.
 On the other hand, the Monster Jazz’s attenuated response is the product’s main selling point.
 If you’re a jazz player or need a warm guitar or keys tone, the Monster Jazz is definitely a great value.
 Otherwise, you’re better off investigating other cable options.
 Amazon.com typically has competitive prices, although these can also commonly be found in brick and mortar stores and prices aren’t too bad there either.
 Regardless, it’s evident that Monster has stepped up, and they’ve done an admirable job in making their price points accurately reflect the quality of their products.